Fort Ord: Present-day Fort Ord

 Fort Ord's former military golf courses, Bayonet and Black Horse, are, as of January 16, 1997, public golf courses.
 They have hosted PGA golf events and were renovated in the mid-2010s.

+Monterey Peninsula College

+MPC, Marina Campus

+Monterey Peninsula College (MPC) operated the Fort Ord Education Center from 1971 to 1993, providing military service members and their families with Associate degrees.
+When Fort Ord was being decommissioned, FORA authorized MPC to continue operating its Education Center.
+MPC then changed the name of the center to the Marina Education Center (MEC), where it continued to provide postsecondary education for the service area of Marina, Sand City, and Seaside, focusing on what the school called "basic skills courses."
+Later, MPC changed the name of MEC to the Monterey Peninsula College at Marina (MPC Marina).
+In 2020, MPC allocated $100million to expand the MPC Marina campus.

+Seaside Public Safety Training Center

+FORA also authorized MPC to acquire other properties, and in 1993, they established the Seaside Public Safety Training Center (SPSTC or MPC PSTC), which is next to the Presidio Police Department and the Law College.
+SPSTC hosts a fire academy, police academy, and emergency responder courses, including emergency medical technician (EMT) training.
+FORA also allocated MPC the former MOUT site, and the former area of Parker Flats to incorporate into these academies, but these properties are still awaiting environmental cleanup assessments to finish before MPC, or any other agency, incorporates them into any future training program.

+Monterey College of Law

+The Monterey College of Law (MCL) is a private, non-profit law school founded in 1972.
+The school is approved by the Committee of Bar Examiners of the State Bar of California and is accredited by the Western Association of Schools and Colleges (WASC), but is not accredited by the American Bar Association.
+Graduates of this program are allowed to sit for the California Bar Exam, but not Bar Exams in other states.
+MCL is located on Malmedy Road, next to the Monterey Bar Association building, and the Seaside Public Safety Training Center.

 California State University, Monterey Bay

 California State University, Monterey Bay opened on the Fort's former ground shortly after Fort Ord's closing in 1994 as part of 42nd President Bill Clinton's "peace dividends" program.
 The university has currently enrolled approximately 6,700 students.
 The Leon Panetta Institute (named for the former U.S. Representative and Secretary of Defense) is located on its campus.
 Schoonover, Frederick and Frederick II are housing developments located in the former Fort Ord created for students and families who are associated with CSUMB, Monterey Peninsula Unified School District and local school districts.
 All three parks are accessible off of Abrams Drive.